 Identify the schedule that will work best for you and then establish a routine to stick to.
 Your study space could be a dedicated corner of your home or even a library or bookstore.

 Once your routine is in place, you will find ample time to finish your assignments and keep pace with your studies.

 Choose an online course

-Parents who enrol online have the freedom of juggling with career, family and their passion for study.
+Parents who enrol online have the freedom of juggling careers, family and passion for study.
 Moreover, they have more options to earn a college degree.

 You don’t have to spend four years to get a degree, as an online education program is short and flexible.
 This allows you to satisfy your academic goals without compromising on family life.

-Unlike traditional schools, since you have 24×7 access to study materials over a laptop or phone, parenting can be much easier.
+Unlike traditional schools, parenting can be much easier since you have 24×7 access to study materials from Studocu over a laptop or phone.
+In addition, you have access to many study materials from universities worldwide.
 If you take online classes, you will not miss out on watching your favourite TV shows with the kids.